| |

 Canada on Monday October 18, 2004...

-Frances Wright, founder of the Famous Five Foundation,
+Frances Wright, founder of the Famous Five

-Hall.
+Rideau Hall.

 In the words

-of the Governor-General, "That our society took so long to
+of the Governor-General, "That our society took so long to formally

-all backgrounds, has yet to be achieved is a great national challenge."
+has yet to be achieved is a great national challenge."

-Generals' Persons Awards recipients are: Allison Brewer,
+The 2004's Governor Generals' Persons Awards recipients are: Allison

-Iqualuit; Lea Cousineau, Montreal; Huberte Gautreau,
+Brewer, Iqualuit; Lea Cousineau, Montreal; Huberte

-New Brunswick; Bonnie Sherr Klein, British Columbia; Chi
+Gautreau, New Brunswick; Bonnie Sherr Klein, British

-Nguyen, Ontario; Rosemary Speirs, Ontario; Frances
+Columbia; Chi Nguyen, Ontario; Rosemary Speirs,

-Wright, Alberta.
+Ontario; Frances Wright, Alberta.

 |